Certification news and updates

 Under special circumstances, the SED may issue temporary certificates to candidates who do not meet all the qualifications for an initial certificate but who fill a specific educational/recruitment need.
 Here are a few examples:

-To ensure that you will fulfill the state and No Child Left Behind mandates as a “highly qualified” teacher, it is very important that the title of your Transitional B certificate matches: a. the master’s program in which you are enrolled; and b. the teaching position for which you were hired.
-You have three years from the issue date of your Transitional B certificate to complete your master’s degree and fulfill any test or other requirements for the initial or professional certificate.
+To ensure that you will fulfill the state mandates as a “highly qualified” teacher, it is very important that the title of your Transitional B certificate matches: a. the master’s program in which you are enrolled; and b. the teaching position for which you were hired.
+You have three years from the issue date of your Transitional B certificate to complete your master’s degree and fulfill any test and other requirements for the initial or professional certificate.
 When you have done so, your college must recommend you for either the initial or professional certificate, whichever pertains.
 You must log into your TEACH account to apply for your Trans B and successive certificates.

 Individuals applying for certification on or after May 1, 2014 must pass